 Spermatocytic seminoma: This rare type of seminoma tends to occur in older men.
 The average age of men diagnosed with spermatocytic seminoma is about 65.
 Spermatocytic tumors tend to grow more slowly and are less likely to spread to other parts of the body than classical seminomas.

 Some seminomas can increase blood levels of a protein called human chorionic gonadotropin (HCG).
 HCG can be detected by a simple blood test and is considered a tumor marker for certain types of testicular cancer.
 It can be used for diagnosis and to check how the patient is responding to treatment.

 These types of germ cell tumors usually occur in men between their late teens and early 30s.
-There are 4 main types of non-seminoma tumors:
+The 4 main types of non-seminoma tumors are: